 Create a dedicated 'Automation' or 'n8n' folder in your Drive to keep automation-managed files separate from personal files.
 Share this entire folder once, and all subfolders inherit permissions automatically.

 In n8n, create a new workflow and add a Google Drive node.
 Click 'Create New Credentials'.
-If using service account, select 'Service Account' and upload the JSON file.
+If using a service account, select 'Service Account' and upload the JSON file.
 If using OAuth, select 'OAuth2' and follow the authentication flow to grant n8n access to your Drive.
-Test connection by listing files in a folder.
+Test the connection by listing files in a folder.

 Common questions about Google Drive integration